🏦 SGOV vs BIL vs SHV · T-Bill ETF Comparison

 Best for

-- Longest track record since 2007
+- Longest T-bill ETF track record (since 2007)

-- Institutional cash management
+- Institutional-scale cash management

 SHV